harryclough/neatrs/README.md

 <http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf>.

-## Docs
+## Documentation

-See the doc comments for usage documentation, or download the the repository and use the command `cargo doc --open` to build and view the rust docs.
+See the doc comments for usage documentation, or download the the repository and use the command:

+`cargo doc --open`

+to build and view the rust docs.

 **TODO:** Host the docs on the GitHub Pages for this repository.